-Lebanon forms new government, 1st in over a year
+Lebanon forms new government, breaking yearlong deadlock

+Holding back tears, Mikati, one of the richest men in the country, spoke about Lebanese mothers who cannot feed their children, and students whose parents can no longer afford to send them to school.

+“The situation is difficult but not impossible to deal with if we cooperate,” Mikati told reporters at the presidential palace, where the new government was announced.

-BEIRUT (AP) — Lebanese factions formed a new government on Friday, breaking a 13-month deadlock that saw the country slide deeper into financial chaos and poverty.
+The agreement breaks a 13-month deadlock that saw the country slide deeper into financial chaos and poverty over the past year.

 Lebanon has been without a fully empowered government since the catastrophic Aug.
 4, 2020 explosion at Beirut port, which forced the resignation of then Prime Minister Hassan Diab’s government.
 Rival political groups had been locked in disagreement over the make-up of a new government since then, hastening the country’s economic meltdown.

-The new Cabinet of 24 ministers headed by billionaire businessman Najib Mikati was announced by the president’s office, and later by the Secretary-General of the Council of Ministers, Mahmoud Makkieh.
-Ministers were handpicked by the same politicians who have ruled the country for the past decades and whose corruption and mismanagement many blame for the country’s current crisis.
+The new Cabinet of 24 ministers headed by Mikati, a billionaire businessman, was announced by the president’s office, and later by the Secretary-General of the Council of Ministers, Mahmoud Makkieh.
+Ministers were handpicked by the same politicians who have ruled the country for the past decades, blamed by many for corruption and mismanagement leading to the country’s current crisis.

+Many of them, however, are experts in their field, including Firas Abiad, director general of the public hospital leading the coronavirus fight who has won praise for his transparency in handling the pandemic.
+A top Central Bank official, Youssef Khalil, was appointed as finance minister, and Bassam Mawlawi, a judge, is the new interior minister.

-The new government announced Friday faces a mammoth task that few believe can be surmounted, including undertaking critically needed reforms.
-Among its first jobs will be overseeing a financial audit of the Central Bank, and resuming negotiations with the International Monetary Fund for a rescue package to stem the country’s collapse.
+The new government faces a mammoth task that few believe can be surmounted, including undertaking critically needed reforms.
+Among its first jobs will be managing public anger and tensions resulting from the lifting of fuel subsidies expected by the end of the month, overseeing a financial audit of the Central Bank, and resuming negotiations with the International Monetary Fund for a rescue package.
 The new Cabinet is also expected to oversee general elections scheduled for next year.

-Mikati, a businessman tycoon from the northern city of Tripoli and one of the richest men in Lebanon, was tasked with forming a new government in July.
+Mikati, a businessman tycoon from the northern city of Tripoli, was tasked with forming a new government in July.
 He is widely considered to be part of the same political class that brought the country to bankruptcy.
 He served as prime minister in 2005 and from 2011 to 2013.

+“I hope we can fulfill people’s aspirations and at least stop the collapse,” he said Friday.
+He said the government will launch a rescue plan for the country.

-It was not immediately clear what last-minute compromise resulted in the breakthrough Friday.
+It was not immediately clear what sudden compromise resulted in the breakthrough Friday.
 The announcement of a new government comes after recent U.S. and French pressure to form a Cabinet, after Lebanon’s economic unraveling reached a critical point with crippling shortages in fuel and medicine threatening to shut down hospitals, bakeries and the country’s internet.

 The currency has lost 90 percent of its value to the dollar since October 2019, driving hyperinflation and plunging more than half the population in poverty.